Cygnar Storm Knight Unit

 - Immunity: Electricity - This model is not damaged by electric weapons, and is ignored when determining lightning arcs.

 - Practiced Maneuvers - Each model in this unit can ignore other models in this unit when determining LOS and can advance through them if it has enough movement to move completely past them.

 - Combined Melee Attack - This unit can combine their melee attacks to get a bonus on accuracy and damage.

 - Polarity Wall - This model can't be charged or slammed from the front if it's B2B with another model in the unit.

 - Gunfighter - This model can use its ranged weapons even while in melee, but when it does so it can only target models it's in melee with.
 It can even make ranged attacks after charging.

-- Quick Work - When this model destroys one or more enemies with a melee attack during its Combat Action, immediately afterwards it can make a free basic ranged attack.
+- Quick Work - When this model destroys one or more enemy models with a melee attack during its Combat Action, immediately after that attack is resolved this model can make one basic ranged attack.

 Thoughts on Silver Line Stormguard